--------------------------------------------------------- By Bill Claff

 zero; this is Dark Signal Non-Uniformity (DSNU).

 With DSNU the y-intercept of Response versus Exposure is shifted up or down.
-Note this is exaggerated below for clarity.

 Also, the response of each pixel varies slightly; this is